neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PropertyMapping.rst

   specified as arguments to this method.

-All the configuration options work only for the current level, i.e. all of the above converter options would only work for the toplevel type converter.
+All the configuration options work only for the current level, i.e. all of the above converter options would only work for the top level type converter.
 However, it is also possible to specify configuration options for lower levels, using ``forProperty($propertyPath)``.
 This is best shown with the example from the previous section.